3D Printing

 What was usually fine for PETG just did not work.
 So, as the 3D printing joke goes, I messed with the Live-Z. I squished the filament to way beyond the usual level.
 Too much, in fact, based on a 100x100mm calibration square, so I dialled it back for a gloriously flat and smooth first layer.

 This time, things stuck.
-Not so much I needed to use a layer of glue, with prints easily popping off once cold.
-However, it was enough that I did not need to use some 3DLac I bought to save the day.
+Not so much I needed to use a layer of gluestick, with prints easily popping off once cold.
+It was enough that I did not need to use some 3DLac I bought to save the day.
 With a deadline looming, relief was an understatement.

 From here on out, the jet black Prusament PC Blend played ball.
 Even after 12 hours of drying at 60-70°C, I did still notice a few air bubbles caused by some residual moisture.
 Polycarbonate is highly hydroscopic, after all, though the Prusa blend is much less prone to it.